-The Department of Performance Venues is home to one of the largest student staffs at USC.
-Over 200 students are employed year round as Receptionists, Scheduling Office Production Managers, Theatre Technicians, House and Usher Staff, Baristas, CAD Design Technicians, Facilities Technicians, Tommy's Place Talent Liaisons, Public Relations and Graphic Designers, and Office Managers at one or many of the Performance Venues at USC.
+The Department of Trojan Events and Services is home to one of the largest student teams at USC.
+Over 200 students are employed year round as Receptionists, Scheduling Office Production Managers, Audio and Lighting Technicians, House and Usher Staff, Baristas, CAD Design Technicians, Facilities Technicians, Tommy's Place Talent Liaisons, Public Relations and Graphic Designers, Campus Center Supervisors, Associates, Consultants and Office Managers at one or many of the Trojan Events venues at USC.
 Job perks include setting your own hours, opportunities for advancement, free attendance to events, and playing on the Performance Venues Champion Kickball Team.

 Work under the direct supervision of the PV Technical Director and Stage Manager to set up, maintain, and operate audio systems for theatrical events.
 Engineer audio for events ranging in complexity from lectures to complex musical acts.
 Attendance at regularly scheduled staff meetings and training sessions is required.
 Must be available nights and weekends.